jamiebutterworth2016/accessibility/styling-interactive-elements.md

 - The action is less prominent

 **Use a BUTTON when:**
-- Performing an action: Submit, Save, Create, Upload, Sign up / Sign in
+- Performing an action: Submit, Upload, Sign in
 - Changing frontend or backend state
 - Triggering JavaScript: Date picker, Modal, Tabs, Show/hide content, Play media

-👉 Rule of thumb:
+👉 Using the wrong element creates problems for keyboard users and reduces usability and accessibility.

-- Links = navigation
+Buttons are activated with: Enter + Space
-- Buttons = actions
+Links are activated with: Enter only

 <hr>